-The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$0.225 per share less than the public offering price.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$ per share less than the public offering price.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the underwriters.
-The total price to the public will be \$31,250,000, the total underwriting discount will be \$1,875,000 and the total net proceeds to us, before expenses, will be \$29,375,000.
+The total price to the public will be \$ , the total underwriting discount will be \$ and the total gross proceeds to us will be \$ .

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 750,000 additional shares of common stock at the public offering price set forth on the cover page of this prospectus supplement, less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 600,000 additional shares of common stock at the public offering price set forth on the cover page of this prospectus supplement, less the underwriting discount.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus supplement.
 To the extent that the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of our common stock as the number listed opposite the underwriter's name in the preceding table bears to the total number of shares of our common stock listed opposite the names of all underwriters in the preceding table.
-If the overallotment option is exercised in full, the total price to the public would be \$35,937,500, the total underwriting discount would be \$2,156,250 and the total net proceeds, before expenses, to us would be \$33,781,250.
+If the overallotment option is exercised in full, the total price to the public would be \$\$, the total underwriting discount would be \$\$ and the total proceeds to us would be \$\$.

-The estimated offering expenses payable by us are approximately \$360,000, not including the underwriting discount, which includes legal, accounting and printing costs and various other fees associated with registering and listing the common stock.
+The estimated offering expenses payable by us are approximately \$ , not including the underwriting discount, which includes legal, accounting and printing costs and various other fees associated with registering and listing the common stock.